bluegridio/cloudflare-aws-sg-whitelist/README.md

 ## Usage

-This Lambda function is triggered by an event (e.g., CloudWatch Event) or can be invoked manually.
+This Lambda function is triggered by an event (e.g., EventBridge) or can be invoked manually.

 ## Contributing